aalfons/simulations-examples/README.md

 # Examples of R scripts for statistical simulation

-Templates and examples for statistical simulation studies to be used as examples for students and research assistants.
+Templates and examples of statistical simulation studies so that students and research assistants can familiarize themselves with the basic concepts and structure.